Skip to main content

 • It reduces the risks of mold and mildew growing underneath the new tile.

 As long as your existing tile is in good condition and the subfloor can handle the extra weight, it is okay to install new tile over old.
 Avoid tiling over tile if you have any reason to suspect the existing floor could be problematic.
-Finally, use the right tools – including Devour tile blades.
+Finally, use the right tools – including Devour tile diamond blades.